ivash1228/ivash1228.github.io/_posts/2017_2_8_Billboard_project.md

+---
+layout: post
+title: Slow and Steady Wins the Race or How to Stay in Chart Longer.
+---

 # Slow and Steady Wins the Race or How to Stay in Chart Longer.

 For my second project at GA I received a data set that was web-scraped from the popular web-site http://www.billboard.com/ and it represents songs which were in Top 100 in year 2000.